khibino/dnsext/docs/ddrd.md

 # `ddrd`

-`ddrd` is a daemon for DDR (Discovery of Designated Resolvers, RFC 9462) client. `ddrd` behaves as follows:
+`ddrd` is a daemon for DDR (Discovery of Designated Resolvers, RFC 9462). `ddrd` behaves as follows:

-- Read 127.0.0.1:53 to get a DNS query on from the local stub resolver.
+- Read 127.0.0.1:53 to get a DNS query from the local stub resolver.
 - If an encrypted connection is not created yet, SVCB RR is obtained from the specified unencrypted DNS servers.
 Select one of encrypted DNS servers and create an encrypted connection.
 - Send the DNS query through the connection and get a response.
 - Send the response back to the local stub resolver.